Brian Halonen: Professional

 On March 28, 2022, Halonen signed a two-year, entry-level contract with the New Jersey Devils beginning with the 2022–23 season.
 He was assigned to the Utica Comets, the American Hockey League (AHL) affiliate of New Jersey, on an amateur tryout contract for the remainder of the 2021–22 season.
 On April 2, he recorded his first professional goal in his second career game.

 Halonen started the 2023–24 season on injured reserve.
 On December 30, 2023, he was activated from injured reserve and assigned to Utica.
 The Devils recalled Halonen on February 23, 2024, after Nathan Bastian was placed on injured reserve, and he made his NHL debut two days later, in a 4–1 loss to the Tampa Bay Lightning.
 He finished the AHL season with 20 goals and 29 points in 35 games, leading the Comets with nine power play goals.

 On May 16, 2024, the Devils re-signed Halonen to a two-year, two-way contract with a $775,000 cap hit.
+On November 1, 2025, Halonen scored his first career NHL goal against the Los Angeles Kings finishing a short-angled shot.

+On July 1, 2026, having left the Devils as a free agent following four full seasons within the organization, Halonen was signed to a two-year, two-way contract with the Boston Bruins.

 Personal life

 Halonen has 10 siblings, an older sister and older brother, three younger sisters, and five younger brothers.
-He is the cousin of professional ice hockey player Blake Pietila Halonen played high school hockey for Delano, Minnesota alongside current NHL player Ben Meyers of the Seattle Kraken.
+He is the cousin of professional ice hockey player Blake Pietila.
+Halonen played high school hockey for Delano, Minnesota alongside current NHL player Ben Meyers of the Seattle Kraken.